 This project is open to any school in the UK.
 There is no cost to take part in the project other than that of experiment materials and postage.

-The GoalThe objectives of this schools project and the benefits to your class or club by participating are twofold:
+The objectives of this project and the benefits for your class and club by participating are twofold:

-- To give students practical experience of designing things to go into Space and visit other planets
+To give students practical experience of designing things to go into Space and visit other planets

-[Please note launch times are weather dependent]
+[Exact dates will be confirmed later.
+Please note launch times are weather dependant]

 By registering your class or club to take part in MARSBalloon you will be reserving at least one experiment for a future flight.
 See the FAQs for more details on registration.

-- Information on exploring Mars and its surface environment
+Information on exploring Mars and its surface environment

-- A complete list of rules that experiments must satisfy to be allowed to fly
+A complete list of rules that experiments must satisfy to be allowed to fly

-- Career advice for students who want to work in Space and related industries
+Career advice for students who want to work in Space and related industries

-- Ideas for experiments
+Ideas for experiments